apache/cordova-docs/www/docs/en/dev/guide/cli/index.md

 the iPhone for iOS projects.
 For other platforms, you may need to first associate a device with an emulator.

-__NOTE__: Emulator support is currently not available for Amazon Fire OS.

 (See the [Platform Guides](../platforms/index.html) for details.)
 For example, you may first run the `android` command to launch the